RULES FOR RESEARCHERS [PDF Registration form]

 - Researchers may not donate or sell images to another repository, individual, or organization.

-- The credit line, “Courtesy of Florida State University Libraries, Special Collections” will accompany each image that is used.
+- The credit line, “Courtesy of Florida State University Libraries, Special Collections & Archives” will accompany each image that is used.

 PERMISSION TO PUBLISH, EXHIBIT, or BROADCAST WORKS FROM THE COLLECTIONS [PDF form]

-Permission to publish, exhibit, or broadcast works from the Florida State University Libraries must be requested and granted in writing on the form linked to below.
+Permission to publish, exhibit, or broadcast works from the Florida State University Libraries must be requested and granted in writing on the form linked to above.
 Possession of a copy of an item does not constitute permission to publish, exhibit, or broadcast it.
 The Florida State University Libraries reserve the rights to refuse permission to individuals and publishers who have not complied with its policies.
-Permission fees must be paid before images are provided.
-Please contact Special Collections for current publication and duplication rates.
+Please contact Special Collections for more information.